Senior Lecturer in Law

-The SQE is the Solicitors Qualifying Examination which was introduced in September 2021.
-In future all those wishing to qualify as a solicitor will need to pass the SQE, as well as holding a degree or equivalent qualification or experience, complete a two-year period of qualifying work experience and meet our suitability requirements.
+The SQE is the Solicitors Qualifying Examination which will be introduced on 1 September 2021, subject to final approval from the Legal Services Board.
+In the future, all those wishing to qualify as a solicitor will need to pass the SQE, as well as holding a degree or equivalent qualification or experience, complete a two-year period of qualifying work experience and meet our suitability requirements.
 SQE1 primarily tests candidates’ functioning legal knowledge, while SQE2 tests practical legal skills.

 No. However, to be admitted as a solicitor, you will need a degree (in any subject) or equivalent in addition to passing the SQE.
 ‘Equivalent’ means a qualification equivalent to a bachelor’s or master’s degree, such as:

 If you don’t have an equivalent qualification, we may be able to count experience in the workplace as equivalent.